AdaCore/ada-spark-rfcs/considered/rfc-oop-destructors.rst

 - If a type is in a tagged hierarchy, wether or not it has an explicit destructor, the parent destructor sequence is called.

-Destructors are called following the same rules as Ada finalization.
+Destructors are called at the same place as when Ada finalization is run.

 Reference-level explanation